Police: One suspect arrested in downtown shooting, another fatally shot by officer

 Andrew James Lucero, 28, was killed in May 2017 in a driveway near Eldorado as Santa Fe officers were trying to subdue him following a pursuit of a stolen Mercedes-Benz.
 Police said after a scuffle, Lucero got inside a patrol vehicle, which began to move forward and pinned an officer to a tree.

-The officer fell and sustained a leg injury but then got off the ground and fired a fatal shot.
+The officer fell and suffered a leg injury but then got off the ground and fired a fatal shot.

 He remained barricaded inside during the SWAT operation until officers smashed a window of the apartment unit and fired 17 shots at him.